Estée Lauder Confirms Merger Talks With Spanish Beauty Company Puig

 What's Next

-Further updates are expected as discussions progress.
-Investors and industry observers will watch for official confirmation of deal terms or outcomes.
+Further updates are expected as negotiations progress.
+Investors and industry observers are watching for official terms or confirmation of a finalized deal.

 Sources